temporalio/samples-go/README.md

 - [**Encryption**](https://github.com/temporalio/samples-go/tree/master/encryption): How to use encryption for Workflow/Activity data with the DataConverter API.
 Also includes an example of stacking encoders (in this case encryption and compression).
 [Docs](https://docs.temporal.io/docs/go/workflows/#custom-serialization-and-workflow-security).

-- [**Remote Codec**](https://github.com/temporalio/samples-go/tree/master/remote-codec-server): Demonstrates using a remote codec server to decode compressed payloads for display in tctl and Temporal Web.
-This setup can be used for any kind of codec, for example encryption.
+- [**Codec Server**](https://github.com/temporalio/samples-go/tree/master/codec-server): Demonstrates using a codec server to decode payloads for display in tctl and Temporal Web.
+This setup can be used for any kind of codec, common examples are compression or encryption.

 - [**Query Example**](https://github.com/temporalio/samples-go/tree/master/query): Demonstrates how to Query the state of a single Workflow Execution using the `QueryWorkflow` and `SetQueryHandler` APIs.
 Additional documentation: [How to Query a Workflow Execution in Go](https://docs.temporal.io/docs/go/queries).